schierlm/BibleMultiConverter/README.md

 - **Diffable**: Designed to make comparing different bibles easier
 - **RoundtripXML**: Useful for interchange of modules with converters written in other programming languages (that prefer XML binding to plaintext parsing)

+In addition, there are other formats that can preserve all features supported by the BibleMultiConverter framework, and can therefore used for exchanging or editing modules without loss of data:

 - **RoundtripHTML**: HTML format that can be read back if desired (originally intended for publishing on free website hosters, but with the advent of free file hosters this feature is pretty much obsolete).
+- **RoundtripODT**: Export as an editable .odt (OpenOffice/LibreOffice Document Text), which can be edited in LibreOffice (tested with LibreOffice 6.0) and later imported again.
+Large bibles can take a minute or so to open in LibreOffice 6, which is quite some improvement since LibreOffice 5.x sometimes took more than 15 minutes.
+  Note that all formatting is exported as named Paragraph or Text styles, and other individual formatting will be ignored when importing.

 In addition, the following other formats are supported, with varying accuracy: